vysakh0/dravid/README.md

 Generate a file directly:

 ```
-drd --ask "create a MIT LICENSE file, just the file, dont respond with anything else" >> LICENSE
+drd --ask "create a MIT LICENSE file, just the file, don't respond with anything else" >> LICENSE
 ```

---ask is much faster than than the execute one because it doens't load project context or project guidelines (you can create your own project_guidelines.txt)
+--ask is much faster than the execute command because it doesn't load project context or project guidelines (you can create your own project_guidelines.txt)

 ### Image-based Queries